sweetkane/bedroom_climate/README.md

-# Bedroom Climate Control
+# 🌡️🌤️ Bedroom Climate Control 🌡️🌤️
 ## Introduction

-This is a full stack project built in a few days by Kane Sweet.
-The goal was to build a personal climate-control dashboard that compiles temperature + humidity data from multiple sources and presents them to the user with an intuitive UX.
-The dashboard also allows the user to customize their preferences, and based on the indoor and outdoor climates, it determines whether opening or closing the user's window will better suit their preferred climate.
+_This is my first personal project circa 2021!_

+The Bedroom Climate Control web app gathers the **temperature** and **humidity**
+1. outside the user's window
+2. inside the user's home
+3. preferred by the user.

+Using these six values it computes a simple suggestion: whether or not the user should open their window!

 ## Screenshot
 ![alt text](https://github.com/sweetkane/bedroom_climate/blob/master/client-bedroom-climate/public/Screenshot.PNG)